 A resurgence in the love of outdoor fitness and hiking has more people on the trail.
-In the Catskills and Adirondacks in New York hiking has exploded.
-There are some peaks that simply draw a crowd.
+In the Catskills and Adirondacks in New York, hiking has exploded.
+Some peaks draw a crowd.
 Slide Mountain is one of them.
-On a busy day, it is not unlikely that you will spend your summit time with 50 people.
+It is not unlikely that you will spend your summit time with 50 people on a busy day.
 That’s just part of the experience.
 The main trail from Slide Mountain Road can be so jammed up that it feels like a busy town on Main Street.

 The main route up Slide Mountain is tedious

-I have to admit, the main route up Slide is kind of boring.
-It has its beauty but it is not an attention grabber.
+I have to admit; the main route up Slide is boring.
+It has its beauty, but it is not an attention grabber.
 You’ll find most of the ascent on the old jeep road for the long-gone fire tower.
 It is not until you reach the upper portions does the trail offer much in the way of views.
-The upper forest is beautiful but so is the forest on other trails on Slide.
+The upper forest is beautiful, but so is the forest on other trails on Slide.
 Most of your climb will be somewhat mundane.

 The summit view is not what it used to be